 3.56 Language

-Name: Language Definition: The method of human communication, either spoken or written, consisting of the use of words in a structured and conventional way.
+Name: Language [IHOREG 120] Definition: The method of human communication, either spoken or written, consisting of the use of words in a structured and conventional way.
 Code: 'language' Remarks: The language is encoded by a character code following ISO 639-3 Aliases: LANGGE Value Type: text

 3.57 Logical Connectives

-Name: Logical Connectives Definition: Expresses whether all the constraints described by its co-attributes must be satisfied, or only one such constraint need be satisfied.
+Name: Logical Connectives [IHOREG 547] Definition: Expresses whether all the constraints described by its co-attributes must be satisfied, or only one such constraint need be satisfied.
 Code: 'logicalConnectives' Remarks: This attribute is intended to be used with co-attributes that encode limits on vessel dimensions, type of cargo, and other characteristics.
 The combination of constraints described by logicalConnective and its co-attributes defines a subset of vessels to which information described by a feature or information type instance applies (or does not apply, is required, recommended, etc.).
 The relationship between the vessel subset and the information is indicated by an association - see PermissionType and InclusionType).
 The two listed values of logicalConnective are two of the basic operations of Boolean logic.
 The third basic operation (not) is not used.
 Aliases: LOGCON Value Type: enumeration

 Listed Values